 Presumably, Habana was talking about Nvidia's (NVDA) server GPUs when making that claim.
 Nvidia has long been dominant in the AI training accelerator market, and its current flagship server GPU (the Tesla V100) is widely used by cloud giants and others to handle training workloads.
 In addition, while the inference market is more competitive, Nvidia's cheaper Tesla T4 GPU has begun seeing good traction in this space.
 Last month, the company reported that its inference revenue more than doubled annually during its October quarter.

-Why might Intel be interested in buying Habana when it already has Nervana?
+Why did Intel want to buy Habana when it already has Nervana?
 One possibility is that Intel could be worried about how the NNP-T (codenamed Spring Crest) will stack up relative to Nvidia's next-gen flagship server GPU, and sees Habana's Gaudi delivering better price/performance.
 The GPU is generally expected to be based on a new architecture known as Ampere, rely on advanced 7-nanometer (7nm) manufacturing processes from Taiwan Semiconductor (TSM) and/or Samsung, and launch at some point next year.

 In addition, startup Cerebras Systems recently made waves by unveiling its massive Wafer Scale Engine (WSE), which packs 400,000 processing cores and requires an entire 300mm chip wafer to produce.
 Last month, Cerebras revealed the CS-1, a hardware system that relies on the WSE, and disclosed that it has delivered a CS-1 system to the Department of Energy's Argonne National Laboratory.